 Not at this time.

-The emergency use authorization (EUA) was only given for children 16 years of age and older for the Pfizer vaccine and 18 years of age and older for the Moderna vaccine.
+The emergency use authorization (EUA) was only given for children 12 - 15 years of age and older.
 Data collection is ongoing for vaccine safety and effectiveness in children.

 No. None of the vaccines contain live virus.

 Cost is not an obstacle to getting vaccinated against COVID-19.

 Vaccine doses purchased with U.S. taxpayer dollars will be given to the American people at no cost.
 However, vaccination providers may charge administration fees for giving the shot.
 Vaccination providers can get this fee reimbursed by the patient’s public or private insurance company or, for uninsured patients, by the Health Resources and Services Administration’s Provider Relief Fund.

 For some COVID-19 vaccines, two shots are needed to provide the best protection, and the shots are given several weeks apart.
 Each recipient or caregiver will receive a vaccination record card to ensure they receive the correct vaccine for the second dose.

 - What hasn't changed

 - What we know and what we're still learning